Bed Loft Information

 • South Halls: Cooper, Cross, Ewing, Haller, Hibbs, Hoyt, Lyons, and Stephens.

-Some buildings have wall-mounted bolsters, which are designed for the bed/mattress to slide under to create more floor space.
+***Some buildings in Pollock Halls feature wall-mounted bolsters, which are designed for the bed/mattress to slide under to create more floor space.
 Following the loft specifications (pdf), as noted below, you can construct a loft to work around bolsters.
 Buildings with bolsters are:

 • Pollock Halls: Beaver, Hiester, Mifflin, Porter, Ritner, and Shulze

 Several buildings have bed frames that can be adjusted in height up to ~30".
-The loft specifications linked above and below DO NOT WORK for these rooms and these types of bed.
-Buildings with these bed types are:
+The loft specifications linked above and below DO NOT WORK for these rooms and these types of bed and will not accommodate a loft.

 • East Halls: all buildings